 COLD OPEN THE LAWRENCE WELK SHOW

-As soon as the intro to this sketch ran I thought, “Here we go!
+As soon as the intro to this sketch ran we thought, “Here we go!
 Kristen Wiig’s greatest hits.”
-I’m pretty sure we haven’t seen this sketch since Melissa McCarthy hosted and she definitely went for the physical jokes.
+We’re pretty sure we haven’t seen this sketch since Melissa McCarthy hosted and she definitely went for the physical jokes.
 Jon Hamm does a convincing Johhny Prosciutto and we’re off.

 Thanks for clearing up some FAQ’s for us Mick.
 We see why you may have regretted that lifetime Ruby Tuesdays offer.